 - Do NOT waste valuable time “calling around” to see what facilities may have anti-venin.
 Health care professionals already know what resources are available, and know exactly where those resources are.

-- A local ambulance/paramedic who is trained in snakebite response will render the assistance you need on site, and are often transferred to Loma Linda University Medical Center, where expert venomous snake envenomation care is provided.
+- A local ambulance/paramedic trained in snakebite response will render the assistance you need on site, and often transfer to Loma Linda University Medical Center, where expert venomous snake envenomation care is provided.
 Most often, patients are transported via Mercy Air (air ambulance) from the High Desert.

 If your pet has been bitten by a snake

 - Keep your pet calm.